obisidianouc/obisidianouc.github.io/_posts/2020-07-16-Create fancy station map overlaying with surface chlorophyll a .md

 ---
-title: 'Regional Varaition anlysis in the oceanography'
+title: 'Create fancy station map overlaying with surface chlorophyll a'
-date: 2020-07-15
+date: 2020-07-16
-permalink: /posts/2012/08/blog-post-1/
 tags:
-  - cool posts
+  - data
-  - category1
+  - ocean
-  - category2
+  - map
 ---

 This is a sample blog post.
 Lorem ipsum I can't remember the rest of lorem ipsum and don't have an internet connection right now.
 Testing testing testing this blog post.
 Blog posts are cool.